alpha-tango-kilo/chopstick/README.md

             Print help information

     -n, --parts <num_parts>
-            The number of parts to chop the file into
+            The number of parts to chop the file into.
+Parts will all be roughly the same size

     -s, --size <part_size>
-            The maximum size each part should be.Accepts units - e.g. 1GB, 20K, 128MiB
+            The maximum size each part should be.
+Accepts units - e.g. 1GB, 20K, 128MiB.
+The last
+            part may be smaller than the others

     -V, --version
             Print version information